Physical therapy for stroke rehabilitation

 Physical therapists work with large numbers of stroke victims in various settings (inpatient/outpatient rehabilitation, acute care hospitals, subacute care hospitals, skilled nursing facilities, home healthcare, hospital and private outpatient clinics) to improve their functional recovery and quality of life.
 Stroke is the most significant cause of serious, long-term disability in the United States.
 The time it takes to recover from a stroke depends on the extent of damage to the brain.
 More than half of stroke survivors regain their functional independence, while 15% to 30% are permanently disabled, and 20% still require in-patient care three months after the stroke.
-Following a stroke, the patient’s degree of disability is largely determined by their available mobility.
+Following a stroke, the patient's degree of disability is largely determined by their available mobility.
 Lack of efficient residual muscle function following a stroke limits endurance in most stroke survivors.

 History

 Physical Therapy

 Physical therapy is a health care profession that provides services to clients, helping them maintain, develop, and restore maximum movement and functional ability throughout the lifespan.
 These services are provided in situations where movement and function are endangered by ageing, injury, disease or environmental factors.

 Physical Therapists (PTs) are trained to diagnose and treat physical conditions which impact quality of life and movement potential of individuals.
 Physical Therapy practice includes the spheres of health promotion, disease prevention, treatment/intervention, habilitation, and rehabilitation.

+Physical therapy is designed to help recover functionality, reduce the chances of having another stroke, and improve daily living.
+One important focus in rehabilitation is aerobic training, as the cardiorespiratory fitness of most stroke survivors is extremely low at the beginning of rehabilitation.